khalid-hussain/shaheen/chap11.md

 The Grand Master said, "The executioner must have taken care of that deficiency by now."

-Badr Bin Mughira removed the sheet and threw it to one side.
+Badr bin Mughira removed the sheet and threw it to one side.
 He got up, moved forward and said, "I believe I do not have to take your permission to come back to the world of the living."